 Three years ago, the department launched the Carnegie Mellon Student-Athlete Alumni Mentoring Program.
 This one-on-one concept provides student-athletes with an opportunity to connect with hundreds of former Tartans through a formal program designed to introduce them close-up and personal to a myriad of career possibilities.
 The mentoring program is part of the Carnegie Mellon Student-Athlete Leadership Development Program, which provides students with an opportunity to participate in a formal, four-year curriculum.

 Prior to arriving at Carnegie Mellon, Dr. Centor worked at the NCAA national office in Indianapolis from 2005-08.
 At the NCAA, he started the Association’s New Media department and worked closely with NCAA President Myles Brand on multiple initiatives.
 He helped launch Champion Magazine, and served as an advisor to the Division III Student-Athlete Advisory Committee.

 Dr. Centor received his Ph.D. in higher education management from the University of Pittsburgh.
 His dissertation research focused on strategic planning and resource allocation at elite private universities in the United States.
 He also holds a master’s degree in applied communication from Indiana University, Purdue University-Indianapolis.
 A 2004 graduate from Brandeis University, he earned a Bachelor of Arts degree in economics with a minor in international business, was elected to Phi Beta Kappa and played four years of varsity baseball.

 Dr. Centor has an adjunct faculty appointment at Carnegie Mellon’s Heinz College and taught a graduate course on higher education administration in 2016.

-Dr. Centor and his wife Jaye-Lacey are parents of Gabriel, 8, and Lucas, 3.
+Dr. Centor and his wife Jaye-Lacey are parents of Gabriel, Lucas and Layla.
 Jaye is the Senior Associate for Executive Engagement at Carnegie Mellon.